A Blended Retirement System Roundup

-At just over a month away, the Blended Retirement System (BRS) opt-in date is looming in front of us.
-From 1 January 2018 to 31 December 2018, servicemembers with fewer than 12 years of service or Reservists with fewer than 4,320 retirement points as of 31 December 2017 will have the option to opt-in to the new retirement system.
+At just under a month away, the Blended Retirement System (BRS) FINAL opt-in date is looming in front of us.
+From now until 31 December 2018, servicemembers with fewer than 12 years of service or Reservists with fewer than 4,320 retirement points as of 31 December 2017 will have the option to opt-in to the new retirement system.
 Servicemembers entering the military on or after 1 January 2018 will automatically be enrolled in the BRS.

 If you navigate to the DoD’s MilPay website you can read all about the BRS here or actually use the BRS Comparison Calculator here.
 Remember, there’s no right or wrong answer for opting into the BRS or staying with the High Three Legacy system.
 Everyone’s situation is unique and you’re going to have to do your own research on this one.

 USAA also has a tool that is making it easier for military families to understand and navigate the financial changes that will come with BRS.
 USAA’s Military Retirement Comparison Tool enables military families to compare the two retirement systems.
 It’s a free tool and is open to the public, as in you don’t need to be a USAA member to use it.

 I’ll admit, when I first learned about the BRS, I was skeptical.
 I’m glad I took the time to educate myself and read, read, read as much as possible about the BRS.
 The DoD has put out a ton of info on the BRS.
 However, it’s always nice to have some fresh and independent perspective.
 Below, I’ve compiled a roundup of my favorite BRS posts from my favorite military personal finance bloggers.

 The Military Guide’s Your Military Blended Retirement System: It’s Not About The Money